Anne-Munition/tiltify-bitbot-gui/README.md

 ### Misc
 * New donations will appear with a purple background.
 * Click on the purple donation to "Clear" the donation/background.
 This will help you keep track of what donations have been acknowledged.
-* Click on the blue ``Clear`` button in the upper right to clear all donations.
+* Click on the blue ``Clear`` icon in the upper right to clear all donations.
-* The purple icon is used to set a custom BitBot action.
+* The blue icon with the arrows is used to set a custom BitBot action.
 Use it for anything you can think of.
 It will post ``Custom`` in the temp Twitch chat.
 * The campaign progress bar will fill with a green color.
 If the goal is reached or exceeded, it will change to a striped orange color.
 * The ``Raised`` and ``Goal`` campaign amounts are updated in realtime.
 * Donations/rewards can be replayed by pressing the replay icon.
 This will resend the message to the temp Twitch chat.